raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 ## Project Overview:

-- About "Rosyard" project
+- "Rosyard" project:
+   - International design competition for Formula Student.
+   - The goal of (Raceyard) project is to implement a self-driving car for Formula Student
-- Race-Car discription
+- (Rosyard) Race-Car discription:
+  - Weight: 185 k
+  - Top speed: 130 km / h
-- Race-track discription
+- Race-track discription:
-- The SLAM algorithm
+  -  Length: 500m (Contains straights, hairpins, multiple turns)
+  -  Width:  5m
+  -  Cone length: 15cm

 ---

+- **The SLAM algorithm**
+  -  Rosyard uses a SLAM algorithm to construct a map of the racing environment while simultaneously keeping track of a car's location within it.
+  -  Using SLAM facilitates detection and association of landmarks/cones.

+---

 ### Introduction:

-- To optimize the SLAM algorithm it needs an accurate ground truth of the track and the position of the car during a test race.
+- We have to optimize the SLAM algorithm.
+  - The algorithm needs an accurate ground truth of the track and the car's position during a test race.
 - This task of ground truth generation is divided into two subtasks.
-  - A ground truth of the race track has to be generated.
+  - A ground truth of the cones has to be generated.
-  - The position of the car while racing has to be aquired.
+  - The position of the car while racing.
-- The Goal of the project is to design an algorithm that calculates the corresponding ground truth of the racecar.
+- The Goal of our project is to design an algorithm that calculates the corresponding ground truth of the racecar.

 ---

 ### Possible methods

+- **LiDAR** : More accurate but expensive.
+- **GPS** : High accuracy GPS is expensive and commercially available.
 - **UWB based Triangulation** : Using UWB to trigulate car's position.
 Similar technology of AirTag but we do not have enough techincal knowledge for implementation.
-- **LiDAR** : More accurate but expensive.
-- **GPS** : High accuracy GPS is expensive but already commercially available.
-- **Image based Triangulation** : Taking the position of the cones/car and using 3D scene reconstruction using images/videos of the race-track.
+- **Image based 3D Reconstruction** : Taking the position of the cones/car and using 3D scene reconstruction using images/videos of the race-track.

 ---

-### 3D Reconstruction
+### 3D Reconstruction:

 - Structure from Motion: SLAM
   - simultaneous recover 3D structure and poses of cameras